What Is a Chiropractor?

 Non-invasive and preventative care techniques are beneficial to insurance companies.
 Therefore, many choose to cover chiropractic treatments for the benefit of their bottom line, as well as the health of the patient.
 Your health is worth determining what arrangements can be made.
 Life-long wellness is a goal that is not to be missed!

-Better Health Chiropractic & Physical Rehab has found a way to apply the growing knowledge of science to the injured and ailing bodies of patients!
+Better Health Alaska clinics have found a way to apply the growing knowledge of science to the injured and ailing bodies of patients!
 Truly cutting-edge technologies are at the fingertips of knowledgeable and trained technicians and physicians, ready and equipped to bring recovery and healing.

 Better Health welcomes potential patients to stop by any of the Alaska Clinic locations.
 Bring your questions!
 Let us help you find out what chiropractic care can do for you and your health.
 Come and get to know us!

 Practical and personalized care plans are available at four locations in Alaska: South Anchorage, North/East Anchorage, Juneau, Wasilla.
-Call 1.877.346.5255 today to learn more about Better Health’s First Visit Promise.
+Call 1.877.346.5255 today to learn more about Better Health Chiropractic’s First Visit Promise.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.